Pylons/pyramid/docs/narr/project.rst

 Using an Alternate WSGI Server
 ------------------------------

-The code generated by a :app:`Pyramid` scaffold assumes that you will be using the ``pserve`` command to start your application while you do development.
-However, ``pserve`` is by no means the only way to start up and serve a :app:`Pyramid` application.
+The code generated by :app:`Pyramid` scaffolding assumes that you will be using the ``pserve`` command to start your application while you do development.
+The default rendering of Pyramid scaffolding uses the *wsgiref* WSGI server, which is a server that is ill-suited for production usage: its main feature is that it works on all platforms and all systems, making it a good choice as a default server from the perspective of Pyramid's developers.

+To use a server more suitable for production, you have a number of choices.
+Replace the ``use = egg:pyramid#wsgref`` line in your ``production.ini`` with one of the following.

+``use = egg:Paste#http``

+  ``paste.httpserver`` is Windows, UNIX, and Python 2 compatible.
+You'll need to ``easy_install Paste`` into your Pyramid virtualenv for this server to work.

+``use = egg:pyramid#cherrypy``

+  The ``CherryPy`` WSGI server is Windows, UNIX, Python 2, and Python 3 compatible.
+You'll need to ``easy_install CherryPy`` into your Pyramid virtualenv for this server to work.

+``pserve`` is by no means the only way to start up and serve a :app:`Pyramid` application.
 As we saw in :ref:`firstapp_chapter`, ``pserve`` needn't be invoked at all to run a :app:`Pyramid` application.
 The use of ``pserve`` to run a :app:`Pyramid` application is purely conventional based on the output of its scaffold.

 Any :term:`WSGI` server is capable of running a :app:`Pyramid` application.
 Some WSGI servers don't require the :term:`PasteDeploy` framework's